Nocturnal42/runmyrobot/EXTENDING_CONTROLLER.md

 ## Extending Existing TTS

 This is very similar to extending existing hardware as outlined above.
-Except that where extending hardware involes add new functions, extending TTS is more about modifying the way messages are handled.
+Except that where extending hardware involes adding new functions, extending TTS is more about modifying the way messages are handled.

 When the ```custom_tts``` option in the ```misc``` section of letsrobot.conf is set to true, the controller will look for a file named ```tts_custom.py``` in the tts directory.
 If that file exists it will load that instead of the file relating to the tts type specified in letsrobot.conf.